 7R: How did you work with the child actors?
 They were really good, as well.

-RB: I found that the less I said to them, the better.
-If I just gave them very clear instructions, like, “put the powder on the spoon and walk in.”
-If you say, “walk in and don’t drop any powder,” they’ll walk carefully, but if you say “walk carefully,” they’ll [do it in a way] which brings attention to it.
+RB: I found that the less I said to them, the better — if I just gave them very clear instructions, like, “put the powder on the spoon and walk in.”
+If you say, “walk in and don’t drop any powder,” they’ll naturally walk carefully, but if you say “walk carefully,” they’ll do it in a way which brings attention to it.
 So you’ve just got to be clever.
 Use your common sense.
-Tell them to do something but don’t tell them how to do it.
+Tell them to do something, but don’t tell them how to do it.

 7R: I looked at a few of your pictures [of Billingham’s parents’ home, on which the film is based].
 The set design, especially the rooms with Liz, seemed exaggerated for the memory effect, but when I looked at your photos, that’s really what the rooms looked like.
 How did you work with the set designer to recreate the spaces?